BlueBrain/functionalizer/doc/source/usage.rst

 Further Information
 -------------------

-The following two commands should print up-to-date information about the usage of ``functionalizer``:
+The following command should print up-to-date information about the usage of ``functionalizer``:

 .. code-block:: console